 Lighting Requirements: Low

-The Anubias Nana Petite or Anubias barteri var. nana petite, is a small and compact variant of the Anubias family, revered for its hardiness and ease of care.
+The Anubias Nana Petite is a small and compact variant of the Anubias family, revered for its hardiness and ease of care.
 Its dark green, leathery leaves make it an excellent choice for low-light aquariums.
-This plant thrives when attached to driftwood or rocks, adding a touch of lush greenery to the aquascape while providing hiding spots for small fish or fry.
+This plant thrives when attached to driftwood or rocks, adding lush greenery to the aquascape while providing hiding spots for small fish or fry.

 Lighting Requirements: Low to medium

-The Java Fern, or the Leptochilus pteropus thrives in various water conditions, it can grow both submerged and emerged, making it adaptable to different aquarium setups.
-They’re hardy and can grow in low-light environments.
-It propagates easily by cutting the rhizome, horizontal shoots, or plantlets growing from the underside of the leaves.
-It received its name from the Indonesian island of Java due to its presence in that region.
+The Java Fern thrives in various water conditions—it can grow both submerged and emerged—making it adaptable to different aquarium setups.
+It propagates easily by cutting the rhizome, horizontal shoots, or plantlets growing on the underside of its leaves.
+Named after the Indonesian island of Java, it’s hardy and perfect for beginners.

 Scientific Name: Echinodorus grisebachii